mongodb/terraform-provider-mongodbatlas/website/docs/r/custom_db_role.html.markdown

 ## Argument Reference

 * `project_id` - (Required) The unique ID for the project to create the database user.
 * `role_name` - (Required) Name of the custom role.

-	-> **IMPORTATN** The specified role name can only contain letters, digits, underscores, and dashes.
+	-> **IMPORTANT** The specified role name can only contain letters, digits, underscores, and dashes.
 Additionally, you cannot specify a role name which meets any of the following criteria:

 	* Is a name already used by an existing custom role in the project
 	* Is a name of any of the built-in roles